MUH4MM4D-SH4KIB/MUH4MM4D-SH4KIB/README.md

 ## 👋 About Me

-I'm **Muhammad Shakib**, a passionate Security Researcher and Mobile Application Pentester with specialized expertise in reverse engineering and vulnerability assessment.
+It's me **MUHAMMAD SHAKIB**, a passionate Security Researcher and Mobile Application Pentester with specialized expertise in reverse engineering and vulnerability assessment.
 I focus on identifying security flaws in mobile applications and helping developers create more secure software.

 ---